top of page

 #US1002 USMC M1911 Eagle Snap Magazine Pouch

 Original WWI United States Marine Corps leather double mag pouch for the M1911 with USMC eagle, globe and anchor snap.
 From the pre-WWI era and would have been used in WWI as well.
 Inside the flap are some USMC Battery markings but they are not visible in the photos.
-One of very few known surviving examples, the only one we've ever seen on the loose. *Sold*
+One of very few known surviving examples, this is the only one we've ever seen for sale. *Sold*

 #US1017 USMC P1915 Complete Pack in Khaki Green